Phantas0s/mouseless-dev/archives/cross_posting/dev.to/grep-basics-mouseless.md

 1. Download [these files](https://github.com/Phantas0s/mouseless-dev-youtube/tree/master/01_grep)
 2. Fire up your beautiful shell
-3. Try each command you'll see in this article.
+3. Try each command you'll see in this article

 You won't learn much if you only read (or watch a video) passively.